-Larvae excyst in the small bowel, penetrate the mucosa, and become adults that release living larvae; the larvae migrate through the bloodstream and encyst within striated skeletal muscle cells.
+Larvae excyst in the small bowel, penetrate the mucosa, and become adults that release living larvae; the larvae migrate through the bloodstream and lymphatics and encyst within striated skeletal muscle cells.

 Symptoms begin with GI irritation followed by periorbital edema, muscle pain, fever, and eosinophilia.

 Manifestations gradually resolve by about the 3rd mo, when the larvae have become fully encysted, although vague muscular pains and fatigue may persist for months.

 Diagnose using enzyme immunoassay.

 Treat symptoms (eg, with analgesics for pain and prednisone for allergic manifestations or CNS or myocardial involvement); anthelmintics kill adult worms, but once larvae encyst in skeletal muscle, treatment may not eradicate them or any associated symptoms.